proxmox/ceph/ceph/doc/rados/configuration/pool-pg-config-ref.rst

 :Description: Issue a ``HEALTH_WARN`` in cluster log if the average object number
-              of a certain pool is greater than ``mon pg warn max object skew`` times the average object number of the whole pool. (a non-positive number disables this)
+              of a certain pool is greater than ``mon pg warn max object skew`` times the average object number of the whole pool. (zero or a non-positive number disables this).
+Note that this option applies to the managers.
 :Type: Float
 :Default: ``10``